AdamClements3/TextBasedAdventureGame/README.md

-# CS111_FinalProject
-Final Project files for CS 111
+# CS111 Final Project

-This repository is where all files related to the CS 111 final will go.
+This is where all of the files for the CS111 Final Project will go

+# Goal

+The goal of this project is to create a Text-Based Adventure game with player interaction, combat mechanics, movement around a map in some capacity, and basic graphics (More than just ASCII art, pop images up)

+## Teams

+### Compiling the pieces
-Compilation - Adam and Avril
+    Adam and Avril

+### Parser
-Parser - Adam
+    Adam

+### Map
-Map - Tim, Adam, Avril
+    Tim, Adam, Avril

+### Graphics
-Graphics - Matthew and Fermin
+    Matthew and Fermin

+### Enemies
+    Avril and Sydney

+### Combat:
-Enemies - Avril
+    Avril and Adam
-Combat - Avril, Adam